 I have never made dal makhani at my own home, despite my mum gifting me a pressure cooker years back.
 But that changed this year.
 I was reconnected with my love affair for this Indian lentil dish when I was in Amritsar in March.
 I visited the ever so popular Kesar Da Dhaba - a no-frills, roadside restaurant famed for their dal makhani.
 Their dal makhani is renowned for the twelve hours it takes to make!
 It tastes so good - rich, mildly spiced and creamy.
 You instantly notice the pool of ghee that floats above the lentils, disturbed only by the paratha (Indian flatbread) that spoons up the goodness.
 It was genuinely the highlight of my trip to Amritsar and since then, its acceptable to say that this dal made me conquer my fear of pressure cookers.

 There are loads of different lentils, but dal makhani is made from black urad dal and kidney beans.
-Urad dal (and kidney beans if using dry) are soaked for at least twelve hours prior to any cooking.
-The lentils are then put into a pressure cooker with water that allows cooking temperatures to soar above 100 °C., helping soften the dal before any actual cooking begins.
+Urad dal and kidney beans are soaked for at least twelve hours prior to any cooking.
+The lentils and beans are then put into a pressure cooker with water that allows cooking temperatures to soar above 100 °C., helping soften the dal and beans before any actual cooking begins.
 Saying this, you don't need to use a pressure cooker to make dal makhani, but it speeds up the process.

 Dal makhani has umami flavors and is truly a culinary masterpiece!
 This recipe is so simple and only uses a handful of ingredients, but there are some specific techniques to this dish that make it what it is - smooth, creamy and a flavor blast.
-Making the dal is pretty simple.
 On one side you cook the lentils, and the other you make the tomato and butter sauce.
 You finally mix these together and add cream to finish off.